Castor oil is obtained from the plant Ricinus communis belonging to the spurge

 1. Presence of toxin

-Castor oil is inedible because it contains toxic compounds like ricin (protein), ricinine (alkaloid) and certain allergens in which ricin is more toxic than ricinine (17).
-Thus, precaution should be needed before consumption (18).
+Castor oil is inedible because it contains toxic compounds like ricin (protein), ricinine (alkaloid), and certain allergens in which ricin is more toxic than ricinine (2).
+Thus, precaution should be needed before consumption (3).

 2. Risk of allergy

-Castor oil is commonly used for radiological and colonoscopy examinations, to obtain an accurate diagnosis but after taste and oily texture of this oil are intolerable by most patients and cause adverse effects such as abdominal cramping, vomiting, nausea, abdominal fullness, fainting and insomnia, patient feel discomforts (19).
+Castor oil is commonly used for radiological and colonoscopy examinations, to obtain an accurate diagnosis but after taste and oily texture of this oil are intolerable by most patients and cause adverse effects such as abdominal cramping, vomiting, nausea, abdominal fullness, fainting, and insomnia, patient feel discomforts (4).

 3. Risk of infertility

-Castor oil exposure at early gestation, particularly when reproductive organs are being differentiated, might lead to infertility in both male and female.
-This oil decreases testis weight, body weight, sperm count, motility and normal morphology.
-Thus castor oil decrease testosterone levels and contain endocrine-disrupting capabilities (20).
+Castor oil exposure at early gestation might lead to infertility in both males and females.
+This oil decreases testis weight, body weight, sperm count, motility, and normal morphology.
+Thus castor oil decrease testosterone levels and contain endocrine-disrupting capabilities (5).

 4. Risk of infant death

-As we know that castor bean contains small amounts of the toxin ricin however purification of the oil eliminates these toxins but a small amount of the active ricinoleic acid is thought to be absorbed from the intestine by consumption.
+Castor bean contains small amounts of the toxin ricin.
+Although purification of the oil eliminates these toxins.
+But a small amount of the active ricinoleic acid is still there.
+And is absorbed from the intestine.

-In Indian culture, castor oil is reportedly applied to the breasts to stimulate lactation and given to infants during the first 2 to 3 days of life to clear the intestine of meconium.
-No scientifically valid clinical trials reported and may be toxic to the infant who causes paralytic ileus, aspiration pneumonia and severe hypoalbuminemia resulting in diarrhea and malnutrition.
-Therefore, administration of castor oil to newborns is dangerous and should be avoided (21).
+In Indian culture, castor oil is reportedly applied to the breasts to stimulate lactation.
+No scientifically valid clinical trials were reported for the above.
+It may be toxic to the infant and causes paralytic ileus, aspiration pneumonia, and severe hypoalbuminemia.
+Therefore, the administration of castor oil to newborns is dangerous and should be avoided (6).

 5. Risk of organ failure

-Large volume intake (500 ml) of castor oil through subcutaneous injection results in multiple organ damage Thus precaution should be needed before this type of unapproved methods of cosmetic enhancement (22).
+Large volume intake (500 ml) of castor oil through subcutaneous injection results in multiple organ damage Thus precaution should be needed before this type of unapproved method of cosmetic enhancement (7).

 6. Risk of hair falling

-A research study suggested that the use of castor oil may result in hair fall Thus this oil leads to a sudden psychological breakdown in the patient and the family (23).
+A research study suggested that the use of castor oil may result in hair falls Thus this oil leads to a sudden psychological breakdown in the patient and the family (8).

 7. Risk of angioedema

-Castor oil application may cause allergic contact dermatitis with symptoms like facial swelling and urticated lesions (24).
-Is is also results from sulfonated castor oil hair spray.
-Therefore, precaution should be needed before application and handling of castor oil bean (25).
+Castor oil application may cause allergic contact dermatitis with symptoms like facial swelling and urticated lesions (9).
+It also results from sulfonated castor oil hair spray.
+Therefore, precautions should be needed before the application and handling of castor oil beans (10).